dm5tt/Meshlytics/README.md

 ![Meshlytics](doc/grafana-settings.png)

+You can find the importable Grafana dashboard from the screenshot above [here](./doc/meshtastic-grafana-dashboard.json).

 ## Known bugs?

 Most of the telemetry payloads haven't been tested yet.
 I expect some trouble from this as the value representation within MQTT jumps between integer and float (5.1 -> 5 -> 4.9).